argonne-lcf/AR2024/_performancehighlights/auroragpt.md

 Before the 3D shape of neurons can be reconstructed, the 2D profiles of objects must be aligned between neighboring images in an image stack.
 Image misalignment can occur when tissue samples are cut into thin sections, or during imaging on the electron microscope.
 The Feabas application (developed by collaborators at Harvard) uses template matching and feature matching techniques for coarse and fine-grained alignment, using a network-of-springs approach to produce optimal linear and local non-linear image transformations, to align the 2D image content between sections.

 # Performance Results
 The team’s software stack and frameworks have the capability to train LLMs efficiently at scale and on Polaris.
-The development team trained a model on 2 trillion tokens.
-After  debugging and implementing certain code enhancements, the developers successfully reduced preprocessing time from approximately 1 hour to 2 minutes.
+The development team trained a model on 2 trillion tokens, for which, after  debugging and implementing certain code enhancements, they successfully reduced preprocessing time from approximately 1 hour to 2 minutes.
 Considerable effort has been put into making checkpoints convertible between the AuroraGPT software stack frameworks, particularly Megatron-DeepSpeed and Hugging Face.

 {% include media-img.html
    source= "Chart_Connectome_.png"